 Beginning his legal career at the Los Angeles City Attorney’s Office, Environmental Protection Section, Jeff then served as the Deputy for District and Environmental Policy to Los Angeles City Councilmember Ruth Galanter, focusing on local planning issues and citywide sustainable development and smart growth initiatives and legislation.
 He also served as the Planning Director for the Baldwin Hills Conservancy, where he developed planning and implementing strategies to administer $40 million of bond funding for the creation of a 1,400-acre park in Los Angeles.
 For the next decade, Jeff worked at various private planning consultancies on a range of projects across the country.
 He has led and managed city general plan updates, habitat restoration plans, mitigation and conservation bank assessments, and strategic planning of land portfolios.
-Most recently, Jeff was Of Counsel at Sklar Kirsh where he concentrated on land use law, municipal advocacy, and code compliance.
+Most recently, Jeff was Of Counsel at Sklar Kirsh where he concentrated on land use law, planning initiatives, and code compliance.

 Jeff earned his B.A. in Design of the Environment from the University of Pennsylvania and his J.D. from Vermont Law School, with an emphasis on environmental and land use law.
 An early advocate for green building and co-founder of the US Green Building Council’s Los Angeles Chapter, Jeff is a LEED (Leadership in Energy and Environmental Design) Accredited Professional.